-- I really want to stress that this kind of decline in progress with ketamine is not common.
+- I really want to stress that this kind of decline in progress with ketamine for depression is not common.
 Don’t let my weird experience deter you.
 You deserve optimism.

 - Some words I want to include about how to treat yourself when you’re faced with a setback: